 Sponsor and status

-This bill was introduced on April 9, 1992, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 9, 1992, in a previous session of Congress, but it did not receive a vote.

 Representative for Washington's 8th congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4895 (102nd) was a bill in the United States Congress.